d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 From a comprehensive perspective, the B2C path is currently recognized as the most suitable one, with greater potential ceilings.

-Moreover, even though GPT-4's performance has amazed humanity, the imaginative space for large models remains vast.
+Moreover, even though GPT-4's performance has amazed humanity, the imaginative space for LLMs remains vast.

 Based on this consensus, it becomes particularly critical to firmly hold on to a unique understanding of AGI, maintain a long-term directional plan, and have clear logic.